LLNL/Umpire/docs/sphinx/cookbook/shrinking_pools.rst

                     :lines: 48-49

-Assuming that there are no allocations left in the larger "chunk" of the pool, you can shrink the pool back down to the initial size by calling ``release``:
+Assuming that there are no allocations left in the larger "chunk" of the pool, you can shrink the pool back down to the initial size by calling :func:`umpire::Allocator::release`:

 .. literalinclude:: ../../../examples/cookbook/recipe_one_shrink.cpp
                     :lines: 58